Printable Worksheets

 Conjunctive Adverb

-Method: Figure out which word is the name of a particular person, place or thing and select it.
+Method: Figure out which word is a name given to a group of people, places or things and select it.